 The bitter taste and foul smell should help you avoid it, but accidents can still happen!

 As well as these health issues that can occur upon the ingestion of sulfur water, it also has a wide range of effects in other areas.
 Let’s take a better look at some problems it can cause:

 - Unpleasant Smell: As mentioned, the smell is usually the first thing people will notice when it comes to sulfur water.
 It is so potent that even a very tiny concentration of sulfur within a water supply- as small as 0.5 parts per million (or ppm)- can be detected by most people.
 If the concentration is any higher than that – between 0.5 and 1ppm – the smell will become even stronger, resulting in that well-known rotten egg smell.

 - Slime: Sulfates in water can create a thick slime, which is bad news for your plumbing!
 This slime can clog up your pipes and even stain your clothing if it makes its way into the water used for the washing machine.

-- Bitter Taste: We also mentioned the unpleasant taste that sulfur water can produce, which comes from the scale deposits that it can cause in your plumbing.
+- Bitter Taste: We also mentioned the unpleasant taste that sulfur water can produce, which comes from the scale deposits it can cause in your plumbing.

 Treating Sulfur Water

 There you have it!
-A handy guide to sulfur water and some methods that you can use to remove sulfur water from your home!
+A handy guide to sulfur water and some methods you can use to remove sulfur water from your home!

 Hopefully, our guide will help you to fix the problem of sulfur water in the home sooner rather than later.